5 Dos and 4 Don’ts for A Smart Corporate Social Media Policy

 The ubiquity of social tools demands clear policies laying out rules for accessing social media at work and what should be shared and posted on behalf of the company.

-By knowing how the attacks work and understanding the company’s social media policy, employees can be more aware and better protect the privacy of themselves and the company without putting any private or confidential information at risk.
+By knowing how the attacks work and understanding the corporate social media policy, employees can be more aware and better protect the privacy of themselves and the company without putting any private or confidential information at risk.

 Get in touch with one of our experts to learn how MediaPRO can help you build in lessons about acceptable use of social media into an broader, multi-risk approach to security awareness.